grow-graphics/gd/Readme.md

 ## Semi-Automatic Memory Management

 Godot types are preferred over Go types, in order to keep allocations optional.
-All values are tied to a [gd.Context] type, which is either:
+All values are tied to a [gd.Lifetime] value, each extension class has two lifetimes:

-    (a) a function argument and any values associated with it will be freed when the function returns.
+    (a) `Temporary` any values associated with it will be freed when Go returns to Godot.
-    (b) builtin to the class you are extending, and any values associated with it will be freed when the class is destroyed by Godot.
+    (b) `KeepAlive` values will be associated with the class and will be freed when the class is destroyed by Godot.

 This module aims to offer memory safety for race-free extensions, if you discover a way to unintentionally do something unsafe (like double free, use-after-free or